sparkfabrik/drush_pre_deploy/README.md

 There are some additional manual install steps while some upstream packages like [Composer-installers](https://github.com/composer/installers)) adapt to Drush 10:

 * In your project's main composer.json, change the 'type:drupal-drush' installer-path from `drush/contrib/{$name}` to `drush/Commands/{$name}`.
-* If your repository incldues a legacy `drush/contrib` folder, rename it to `drush/Commands`.
+* If your repository includes a legacy `drush/contrib` folder, rename it to `drush/Commands`.